usarscotus/legal-directory/frcp/rule_87.md

 (c) Motion To Strike a Claim or Answer.

-(i) At any time before trial, the government may move to strike a claim or answer:
+&nbsp;&nbsp;(i) At any time before trial, the government may move to strike a claim or answer:

 &nbsp;&nbsp;&nbsp;&nbsp;(A) for failing to comply with Rule G(5) or (6), or